Juan Manuel Fangio: Personal life

 In 2005, Rubén Juan Vázquez, a former railway and hotelier employee born in Balcarce and currently residing in the town of Cañuelas, filed a paternity suit similar to the one already filed by “Cacho” Espinoza to find out if he is indeed also Fangio's son.
-Born 4 years after Espinoza (on June 25, 1942, the day after Fangio's 31st birthday), Vázquez claimed to be the fruit of an extramarital relationship between his mother, Catalina Basili, and Fangio, whom he met when Rubén's maternal half-brother, Ricardo Vázquez, suffered an accident while working in the mechanical workshop that the racer owned in Balcarce.
+Born 4 years after Espinoza (on 25 June 1942, the day after Fangio's 31st birthday), Vázquez claimed to be the fruit of an extramarital relationship between his mother, Catalina Basili, and Fangio, whom he met when Rubén's maternal half-brother, Ricardo Vázquez, suffered an accident while working in the mechanical workshop that the racer owned in Balcarce.
 The extramarital relationship between Basili and Fangio that later resulted in the pregnancy was a secret that not even Pedro Antonio Vázquez, Basili's husband, knew about during his lifetime.
 Fangio was Vázquez's baptismal godfather, and even at one point, at that time without knowing or suspecting that he was his biological father, he turned to the former racer to ask for a recommendation to go to work at Mercedes Benz, due to the difference salaries since they paid better salaries in the automotive industry than in the Railway, where Vázquez worked at that time.

 Rubén's first suspicion about his true identity arose in 1995 when he worked in a Hotel in Pinamar.
-A doctor, a client of the Hotel, who noticed Vázquez's physical resemblance to Fangio told him that when he took a DNA test he was going to get a surprise.
+A doctor, a client of the Hotel, noticed Vázquez's physical resemblance to Fangio, and after a conversation with Rubén in which he told him he was from Balcarce and was the former race driver godson, the doctor told him that when he took a DNA test he was going to get a big surprise.

-After ten years and after receiving more comments that he was similar to Fangio not only physically but also in his voice, in 2005 Vázquez decided to confront his mother to find out the truth about whether or not he was the son of the former racer, although she was still weighed down by the extramarital relationship she had had with the “Chueco” decades ago.
+After ten years and after receiving an increasing number of comments about his resemblance to Fangio, not only physically but also in his voice, in 2005 Vázquez decided to confront his mother to find out the truth about whether or not he was the son of the former racer, although she was still weighed down by the extramarital relationship she had had with the “Chueco” decades ago.
 After several refusals, Basili finally confessed the truth to his son.
 Vázquez turned to the Law firm of the renowned Lawyer Miguel Ángel Pierri and his partner, Lisandro Faisal, who initiated the filiation case that would determine if Vázquez was indeed Fangio's son.